dnv-opensource/mlfmu/README.md

     interface_file = Path("path/to/interface.json")
 )
 ```

-2. Call the same commands using the class
+2. Call the same commands using the class:

 - Run `build`